 As Maryland’s largest agricultural County with the most number of farms and farmland acres, agriculture has far reaching effects on our economy and quality of life.

-is a service of the Frederick County Office of Economic Development (OED)’s agriculture business development who focuses primarily on promoting agricultural opportunities and assisting agricultural businesses.
+is a service of the Frederick County Office of Economic Development (FCOED)’s agriculture business development who focuses primarily on promoting agricultural opportunities and assisting agricultural businesses.
 Homegrown Frederick is a tool for farmers and citizens that promotes local agriculture and business in order to preserve the rich heritage of our County.

 Agriculture Leader in Maryland

 #1 in organic farms

 #1 in turkey farms

 #1 in agritourism farms

 #1 acres for hay

 1st farm brewery